stgm/scientific-programming-1/info/syllabus.md

 ## What to do

 Your entry to the course is the [Modules](/modules) page.
 Here we have linked all modules that you might take.
 For each module, you can choose one of the case studies and learn Python along the way.
-If you are particularly interested, you may also do more than one case study per module, even though this is not strictly necessary.
+If you are particularly interested, you may also do more than one case study per module.

+## Prerequisites

+This course assumes **no** prior programming experience.
+If you have already done a course in Python, or if you have extensive experience in another programming language, this course might not be your best option---but we're happy to refer you to other courses if you'd like!

+Other than that, some case studies assume high school mathematics or physics, but many do not.
+If you feel overwhelmed, don't hesitate to contact the course staff!
+We can explain the course's philosophy and requirements, and make recommendations on how to approach problems.

 ## Goals